christroutner/docker-rest.bitcoin.com/README.md

 - Customize the [Dockerfile](Dockerfile) to point to either testnet or mainnet.

-- Build the Docker images by running the 'build' shell script:
+- Build the Docker image by running:

 `docker-compose build --no-cache`